 Best classes | Cleric, Fighter, Barbarian, Druid |

 The 2014 Dwarf species starts with a +2 Constitution buff, and they choose a subrace that determines their second stat boost.
-Hill Dwarfs favor Wisdom, for example, while Mountain Dwarves have great Strength.
+Hill Dwarves favor Wisdom, for example, while Mountain Dwarves have great Strength.
 Each type of Dwarf also gains an ability that’s unique to them.

 The 2024 rules have done away with subraces and stat boosts, but many of the Dwarf’s other features have survived.
 They still have Darkvision (though the more recent rules give them 120ft rather than the standard 60ft).
 All Dwarf characters are resistant to poison damage, and they have advantage on saving throws against being poisoned.

-2024 Dwarfs also have the Dwarven Toughness feature, which was previously only available to Hill Dwarfs.
+2024 Dwarfs also have the Dwarven Toughness feature, which was previously only available to Hill Dwarves.
 This automatically increases their maximum hit points by one, and it does so again with every DnD level up.
 They also have an upgraded version of the 2014 Stonecunning feature, which now gives your Dwarf tremorsense for 60 feet instead of enhanced History rolls.

 Learn more in our complete DnD Dwarf guide.